Civlac/SRWLED-Wiki/Squelch-and-Gain.md

 The first table uses FG085 Sinewave generator providing P-P output @ 100Hz.
 This is used to understand the voltages produced by various inputs.
 This table was used to configure an animation that reacted the same at different input levels.

+**Note:** Since creating these tables, I've fine tuned the gain formula.
+As in Pirates of the Caribbean, consider this as more of a guideline.

 | Generator setting | Squelch | Gain | Comments
 | :------------- | --- | --- | ---
 | Line-In (FG085) 100Hz@  4.0V  | Sq: 5 | Gain: 0   | I don't want to go higher.